RupertoM/financial_analysis_project/README.md

 3. **Analysis:**

-   - Use Pandas and SQL queries to perform data analysis based on user requests.
+   - Use Pandas and SQL queries to analyze data based on user interactions with the front end.

 4. **Output:**
    - Display the analyzed data on the web interface for the user to interact with.

-## Usage of Data Processing Scripts

-- **Data Processor (`data_processor.py`):**

-  - Execute `data_processor.py` to handle data processing tasks.

-- **Data Uploader (`data_uploader.py`):**
-  - Run `data_uploader.py` to upload data into the MySQL server.

 ## Future Improvements

 - **Enhanced Analytics:**

-  - Consider developing additional backend analytics functions for more in-depth analysis.
+  - Consider developing additional backend analytics functions for more in-depth analysis, add search parameters or front-end filtering.

 - **UI Experience:**
-  - Transition from vanilla JavaScript to React for a more concise codebase and improved user interface.
+  - Transition from vanilla JavaScript to React for a more concise codebase and improved user interface with added functionality.

 ## Contributors

-- [Your Name]
+- [Ruperto Martinez]

-Feel free to reach out for any questions or improvements!

----

-Feel free to further customize the README based on your specific details, contributors, or any additional information you find relevant.
-Once you are satisfied with the content, you can simply copy and paste this into the README.md file in your GitHub repository.